write4alive/Data-Modeling-with-Postgres/README.md

 In addition to the data files, the project workspace includes six files:

-1.test.ipynb displays the first few rows of each table to let you check your database.
+<li>test.ipynb displays the first few rows of each table to let you check your database.

-2.create_tables.py drops and creates your tables.
+<li>create_tables.py drops and creates your tables.
 You run this file to reset your tables before each time you run your ETL scripts.

-3.etl.ipynb reads and processes a single file from song_data and log_data and loads the data into your tables.
+<li>etl.ipynb reads and processes a single file from song_data and log_data and loads the data into your tables.
 This notebook contains detailed instructions on the ETL process for each of the tables.

-4.etl.py reads and processes files from song_data and log_data and loads them into your tables.
+<li>etl.py reads and processes files from song_data and log_data and loads them into your tables.
 You can fill this out based on your work in the ETL notebook.

-5.sql_queries.py contains all your sql queries, and is imported into the last three files above.
+<li>sql_queries.py contains all your sql queries, and is imported into the last three files above.

-6.README.md provides discussion on your project.
+<li>README.md provides discussion on your project.

 <h3>Project Steps</h3>
 Below are steps you can follow to complete the project:

 <h4>Create Tables</h4>
-1.Write CREATE statements in sql_queries.py to create each table.
+<li>Write CREATE statements in sql_queries.py to create each table.

-2.Write DROP statements in sql_queries.py to drop each table if it exists.
+<li>Write DROP statements in sql_queries.py to drop each table if it exists.

-3.Run create_tables.py to create your database and tables.
+<li>Run create_tables.py to create your database and tables.

 <h2>Queries that you can use on you tables:</h2>

-Select * from f_songplays LIMIT 10;
+<li>Select * from f_songplays LIMIT 10;

-Select * from d_artists   LIMIT 10
+<li>Select * from d_artists   LIMIT 10